Lipschitz functions on topometric spaces: Introduction

 \begin{dfn} A \emph{topometric space} is a triplet $(X,\sT,d)$, where $\sT$ is a topology and $d$ a metric on $X$, satisfying: \begin{enumerate} \item The distance function $d\colon X^2 \to [0,\infty]$ is lower semi-continuous in the topology. \item The metric refines the topology. \end{enumerate} \end{dfn}

-We follow the convention that unless explicitly qualified, the vocabulary of general topology (compact, continuous, etc.) refers to the topological structure, while the vocabulary of metric spaces (Lipschitz function, etc.) refers to the metric structure.
+We follow the convention that unless explicitly qualified, the vocabulary of general topology (compact, continuous, etc.)\ refers to the topological structure, while the vocabulary of metric spaces (Lipschitz function, etc.)\ refers to the metric structure.
 Excluded from this convention are separation axioms: we assimilate the lower semi-continuity of the distance function to the Hausdorff separation axiom, and stronger axioms, such as normality and complete regularity, will be defined for topometric spaces below.

-Compact topometric spaces were first defined in \cite{BenYaacov-Usvyatsov:CFO} as a formalism for various global and local type spaces arising in the context of continuous first order logic.
-General topometric spaces (i.e., non compact) were defined studied further from an abstract point of view in \cite{BenYaacov:TopometricSpacesAndPerturbations}.
-Further examples include types spaces for unbounded logic (merely locally compact), perturbation structures on type spaces.
-A very different class of examples, very far from being compact or even locally compact in general, is formed by automorphism groups of (metric) structures, as well as Polish groups or (completely) metrisable ones.

-In addition, there are two classes of examples which recur throughout the paper, arising from the embedding of the categories of (Hausdorff) topological spaces and of metric spaces in the category of topometric spaces.
-By a \emph{maximal} topometric space we mean one equipped with the discrete $0/1$ distance, which can be identified, for all (or most) intents and purposes, with its underlying pure topological structure.
+We shall refer to two classes of examples, arising from the embedding of the categories of (Hausdorff) topological spaces and of metric spaces in the category of topometric spaces.
+By a \emph{maximal} topometric space we mean one equipped with the discrete $0/\alpha$ distance for some $0 < \alpha \leq \infty$.
+Such a space can be identified, for most intents and purposes, with its underlying pure topological structure.
+In particular, every bounded function is Lipschitz, and if $\alpha = \infty$ then every function is $k$-Lipschitz for any $k$.
 Similarly, a \emph{minimal} topometric space is one in which the metric and topology agree, which may be identified with its underlying metric structure.
-These sometimes serve as first sanity checks (e.g., when we define a normal topometric space we must check that a maximal one is normal if and only if it is normal as a pure topological space, and that minimal ones are always normal).
+These mostly serve as first sanity checks (e.g., when we define a normal topometric space we must check that a maximal one is normal if and only if it is normal as a pure topological space, and that minimal ones are always normal).

-The aim of this paper is to study some basic properties of the class of (topologically) continuous and (metrically) Lipschitz functions on a topometric space.
-These are naturally linked with separation axioms.
-For example, existence results such as Urysohn's Lemma and Tietze's Extension Theorem are tied with normality, discussed in \fref{sec:Normal}, while the Stone-Čech compactification (defined in terms of a universal property with respect to continuous Lipschitz functions) is related to complete regularity, as discussed in \fref{sec:StoneCech}.
-To conclude, \fref{sec:Abstract1Lipschitz} characterises the bare minimum that the set of Lipschitz functions needs to satisfy.